When Mary Met Gabriel – Did It

 seven, or as long as ten months… Only those conceived the day before or

 the day after the full moon, or when there is no moon, are born in the

 seventh month.
 It is common in Egypt for babies to be born in the

 travelled from Nazareth to Elizabeth's home in Judea – a 150-kilometre

 trip probably taking one week.
-Mary stayed with Elizabeth "about
+Mary stayed with

 three months and then returned to her